 I rub both eyes and look out the window.

 Why?
 Everything has become blurred.
 Where are the cars?

-Two shadows, I saw two, one old man and another a little girl.
+Two shadows, one old man and another a little girl.

 The little girl is in the old man’s arms, playing.

 The old man pats the girl’s head.
-But unexpectedly he coughs.
+But suddenly he coughs.

-He coughs so much.
-He wheezes.
+He coughs so much that he wheezes.
 Then, he falls and becomes a butterfly.

 The girl is all by herself, and she is searching everywhere for the old man.

-Then, she turns into a woman.
-She moves her arms and then turns her body around.
+Then, she transforms into a woman.
+She moves her arms as she turns her body around.

 It turns dark, and a large room appears.